daos-stack/google-cloud-daos/README.md

    For example, you may have existing Terraform configurations that you would like to modify in order to add DAOS storage to existing cloud infrastructure.

-   When creating your own Terraform configurations you can use the [`terraform/examples/daos_cluster`](terraform/examples/daos_cluster/README.md) example.

-   You can also refer to the documentation for the modules:
+   When creating your own Terraform configurations refer to the documentation for the modules:
    - [daos_server module](terraform/modules/daos_server/README.md)
    - [daos_client module](terraform/modules/daos_client/README.md)

+   You can also use the [`terraform/examples/daos_cluster`](terraform/examples/daos_cluster/README.md) as a reference.

 ## Support